nyl-auster/drupal8-vuejs-webpack/README.md

 # Drupal8 Vuejs Webpack template

-> A simple Vue 2.0 Webpack & `vue-loader` setup for quick prototyping.
-Note this template is not suitable for production - for that you may want to wait for an official 2.0 webpack template.
+> A simple Vue 2.0 Webpack & `vue-loader` to install on Drupal 8

-> This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack-simple#1.0 my-project`

 ### Usage